Beyoncé Kicks Off Kobe Bryant's Public Memorial With Performance of His Favorite Song

 "I'm here because I love Kobe and this was one of his favorite songs so I want to start that over but I want us to do it all together and I want you to sing it so loud that he hears your love," she told the packed venue where Kobe played thousands of games as a Los Angeles Lakers basketball player.
 "Are you ready?
 Love you."

-Shortly after Kobe's death, Beyoncé took to Instagram and honored the NBA legend with a photo of Kobe and his daughter.
+Shortly after Kobe's death, Beyoncé took to social media and honored the NBA legend with a memorable photo of the father-daughter duo.

 "I will continue to diligently pray for your Queens," she captioned the photo.
 "You are deeply missed beloved Kobe."